Dates: 19-27 February 2022 (8 days, 8 nights)

-Experience all the winter photography classics around southern and eastern Iceland over 8 days in February 2021.
+Visit Iceland during the peak of the 11-year solar cycle in 2024, for the highest probability of solar storms creating intense Aurora Borealis displays!
+Along with the Auroras, also experience all the winter photography classics around southern and eastern Iceland over 9 days in March 2024.
 Our unique itinerary features a comprehensive 1-way route itinerary through Iceland's South Coast, then ample time is spent around the Vatnajokull glacier regions including Skaftafell, Jokulsarlon, 'Diamond' iceberg beach, several more glacial lagoons, and an adventure trip to the most photogenic crystal blue ice cave.
 We then continue our photography through the Hofn, Vestrahorn, and Eastfjords coastal scenery all the way to Egilsstadir, where an included domestic flight brings you back to Reykjavik.
 No other photo tour companies offer this unparrelled 1-way itinerary that maximises the time, number, and geographic diversity of the locations we're photographing; instead all other weeklong groups take the last day and a half to return drive back to Reykjavik.

 Throughout our photo tour you'll have ample opportunities for personalized in-the-field photographic coaching, as the trip leader ensures you both learn and improve in your photography and also come away with exceptional images.
 Last but not least, photographing the Northern Lights is a priority, and we'll have unparalleled chances for 8 nights to view the Aurora Borealis over spectacular glacial and mountain backdrops!
 We'll have a busy schedule, filling our days and nights with rewarding photography opportunities around the island, while staying in excellently situated quality accommodations at night close to the best photo spots.
 Read below for a detailed itinerary and further trip information.